 - Being surrounded by people who are focused on recovery

-- A time to disconnect and focus on oneself
+- Time to disconnect and focus on oneself

 During outpatient rehab, you are able to continue with your normal day-to-day activities.
 Outpatient treatment can be scheduled around your work hours to avoid interruption and offer you some flexibility while still providing a high standard of care.